All donations are securely managed through PayPal. Amounts donated are not published online.

 The last few images .
 I still have a fair bit to do yet more deck lights winches and tidy and touch up all the paintwork.
 But for now I will set it aside until I have all the running gear sorted.
 Then start posting on this thread again..
 Hopefully it will be all finished soon and sailing about.
 In the meanwhile using the very same hull for another build While not disturbing any of the fixtures and fitting on the deck..

-[Score: 8/10] 24"/1200g Sweet❤️❤️❤️Heart Capable of 12mph and a runtime of 30mins Single Propellor (2 Blade X Type) Geared to a Graupner (2 Blade X Type) Powered by NiMH (7.2v) Batteries - Comments: 18" of Ice covers the pond so much of the information requested must remain blank.
-The boat has only seen the bathtub !
-No leaks.
+[Score: 8/10] 24"/1200g Sweet❤️❤️❤️Heart Capable of 12mph and a runtime of 30mins Single Propellor (2 Blade X Type) Geared to a Graupner (2 Blade X Type) Powered by NiMH (7.2v) Batteries - Comments: The boat can be seen on YouTube, https://m.youtube.com/watch?feature=youtu.be&v=eanimqiOh54 No leaks.
 Stable and balanced.
 Paint is acrylic, clear-coated wood is mahogany.
 This is a Nor-Star Kingfisher kit with some alterations and added details.
-Looking forward to posting a video of the boat running on the lake in April after the ice leaves.

 I've been building this Billings kit for some years now. [laid the keel in 2007 !!] but I'm slowly getting there.
 I've just recently joined this Website so not sure if this is the correct place to post some pictures of this build plus a yacht and steam launch.
 I'll start here anyway and no doubt someone will advise me for future postings.